php/pie/docs/usage.md

 ### Manual installation

 - Download `pie.phar` from the [latest releases](https://github.com/php/pie/releases)
-- Validate the signature in `pie.phar.asc`
-  - You can fetch the public key with `gpg --recv-key 343F8427AD6B48FF`
-  - Then you can verify the release with `gpg --verify pie.phar.asc pie.phar`
+- Verify the PHAR's source with `gh attestation verify pie.phar --repo php/pie`
 - You may then invoke PIE with `php pie.phar <command>`
 - Optionally, copy `pie.phar` into your `$PATH`, e.g. `cp pie.phar /usr/local/bin/pie`
     - If you copy PIE into your `$PATH`, you may then invoke PIE with `pie <command>`